 With its partners, UNICEF leads this work on a global scale, supplying vaccines to reach 45 per cent of the world children under five years of age.
 UNICEF is committed to ensuring access to affordable, quality-assured vaccines for every child

-In addition to supplying vaccines to over 100 countries every year, UNICEF is responsible for securing and managing supply in support of the Global Polio Eradication Initiative, including for routine immunization programmes for both the oral polio vaccine (OPV) and the inactivated polio vaccine (IPV), supplementary immunization activities, and outbreak response.
+In addition to supplying vaccines to 109 countries every year, UNICEF is responsible for securing and managing supply in support of the Global Polio Eradication Initiative, including for routine immunization programmes for both the oral polio vaccine (OPV) and the inactivated polio vaccine (IPV), supplementary immunization activities, and outbreak response.
 Furthermore, UNICEF manages rapid access to life-saving vaccines through emergency stockpiles of meningococcal, yellow fever, oral cholera vaccines and Ebola in collaboration with the International Coordination Group on Vaccine Provision, supported by Gavi, the Vaccine Alliance.

 Reaching every child